StevenClontz/prof.clontz.org/classes/2017/06/ma126/index.md

   do not cost AP.
-* Each day during office hours, students may attempt up to two **Office Exercises** based on any Standard covered so far during the course.
-Each attempt costs 2AP (whether or not it is completed successfully) plus the following:
+* Each day during office hours, students may attempt up to two **Office Exercises** based on any Standard covered so far during the course (but both attempts cannot be for the same Standard).
+Each attempt costs 2AP.
-    * +2AP on a second daily attempt.
-    * +1AP for each week past the Standard's [deadline][standards].
 * The **Final Exam** will contain several **Final Exercises**: two for each Core Standard, and one for each Supporting Standard.
   Students may submit their attempts for up to 16 different exercises.